Jacob of Edessa: Life

-Jacob of Edessa was born in Aindaba (ܥܝܢܕܐܒܐ; عين دابا) meaning "Well of the Wolf" in Syriac, about 50 km west of Aleppo, in the district of Gumah near Antioch.
+Jacob of Edessa was born in Aindaba (ܥܝܢܕܐܒܐ; عين دابا; lit.
+'Well of the Wolf'), about 50 km west of Aleppo, in the district of Gumah near Antioch.
 His life is mostly known from the account by Gregory Bar Hebraeus.

 Jacob received his early education at the Monastery of Aphthonia (Qenneshre, also called Qenneshrin) on the left bank of the Euphrates, where he studied under the famous scholar Severus Sebokht.
 At Qenneshre he mastered both Greek and Syriac, laying the foundation for his later work in biblical translation and textual revision.
 He later traveled to Alexandria to continue his studies before returning to Syria.

 Upon his return, Jacob entered monastic life at Edessa, where he soon gained a reputation for learning.
 In 672 or 684, he was ordained a priest and consecrated metropolitan (bishop) of Edessa by Athanasius II of Balad, the Syriac Orthodox Patriarch of Antioch.
 His episcopacy lasted only three or four years.
 Jacob strictly enforced the canons of the Church, which brought him into conflict with clergy there.
 When Athanasius died, his successor Julian II did not support him, and in response to Julian’s suggestion that he soften his stance, Jacob publicly burned a copy of the neglected canons outside the patriarch’s residence.
 He then resigned and retired to the convent of Mar Jacob of Kaisumn near Samosata, accompanied by two disciples, Daniel and Constantine.

 Jacob was later invited to the Monastery of Eusebona, where he remained for eleven years teaching Greek, instructing students in the Psalms, and training them in the reading of the Scriptures in Greek.
 His tenure there ended after opposition from monks who disliked Greek learning.
 He then moved with seven of his students to the Great Convent of Tel ʿAde, one of several Syriac Orthodox monasteries on the so-called "mountain of Edessa" (possibly modern-day Tell Hadidi, northwest of Aleppo).
 There he spent nine years revising and amending the Peshitta version of the Old Testament with reference to various Greek versions.

 Jacob played a leading role at the synod convened by Patriarch Julian II in 706.
 Two years later, in 708, he was recalled to the see of Edessa, but died only four months after his reinstatement.